 How much coal is in the United States?

 The amount of coal that exists in the United States is difficult to estimate because it is buried underground.
-The most comprehensive national assessment of U.S. coal resources was published by the U.S. Geological Survey (USGS) in 1975, which indicated that as of January 1, 1974, coal resources in the United States totaled 4 trillion short tons.
-Although more recent regional assessments of U.S. coal resources have been conducted by the USGS, a new national-level assessment of U.S. coal resources has not been conducted.
+In 1975, the U.S. Geological Survey (USGS) published the most comprehensive national assessment of U.S. coal resources, which indicated that as of January 1, 1974, coal resources in the United States totaled 4 trillion short tons.
+Although the USGS has conducted more recent regional assessments of U.S. coal resources, a new national-level assessment of U.S. coal resources has not been conducted.

-The U.S. Energy Information Administration (EIA) publishes three measures of how much coal is left in the United States, which are based on various degrees of geologic certainty and on the economic feasibility of mining the coal.
+The U.S. Energy Information Administration (EIA) publishes three measures of how much coal is left in the United States.
+The measures are based on various degrees of geologic certainty and on the economic feasibility of mining the coal.

 - Estimated recoverable reserves include only the coal that can be mined with today's mining technology after considering accessibility constraints and recovery factors.
 EIA estimates U.S. recoverable coal reserves at about 253 billion short tons, of which about 58% is underground mineable coal.